Trevor Brown

 Once the student form is completed, an automated email with the link will be sent to the academic advisor to complete the Recommendation Form.

-International Students will have the following two holds every semester that will need to be cleared by the International House & Programs office.
-Please go to the international student portal to complete the request for hold removal.
+International Students will have a Spring and Fall semester insurance hold that will need to be cleared by the International House & Programs office.

 Registration holds do not prevent students from accessing their transcripts.